sadegh3333/samcms/README.md

 samcms -- Content Management System

-This is a simple and small core CMS for knows about make and use a CMS for making a website.
+This is a simple and small core CMS for known about make and use a CMS for making a website.